wherby/doradilla/README.md

 Is the same way as traditional way?

-Yes, but not, because the user will only aware of DriverActor, not aware of the library implementation.
-The example shows user don't need to know the doradilla's implementation, only call the job api.
+Yes, but not, because the user will not aware of the library implementation.
+The example shows user call the job api.
 The Doradilla library will handle the travail work.

 #### Why there is need JobTranslator?

-For general purpose, ever complex job could be translate to simple job and so on.
+For general purpose, every complex job could be translate to simple job and so on.
 When you handle the complex job, you could design your JobTranslator to handle that job.
+The source code contains some examples of how to create JobTranslator.

 #### What's if I aready have ActorSystem in my project?